 What Do Pet Mice Eat?

 Many people keep mice as pets, as they’re relatively easy to care for and quite playful.
 If you decide to keep a mouse as a pet, you’ll want to make sure you feed it a well-balanced diet.
-Most people with pet mice opt to feed their mouse a specially formulated mouse food supplement.
+Most people with pet mice opt to feed them a specially formulated mouse food supplement.
 You can find many commercially sold options at your local pet store, which mostly contain a mix of cereals, grains, and seeds.
 You can also feed your pet mouse fresh fruits and vegetables.
 Safe fruits include berries, apples, pears, melons, and bananas.
 As for vegetables, good options include carrots, broccoli, cucumber, and peas.
 On occasion, it’s alright to feed your mouse treats such as cooked egg, mealworms, or lean meats.

 However, there are certain foods you should avoid feeding your pet mouse.
 Generally speaking, you’ll want to avoid overly processed foods or things that can upset your mouse’s stomach.
 Foods that you should not feed a mouse include: